adica/aws.lambda/README.md

 - callback - to execute when we want to resolve it.

 This function does the following:
-- read the file name (line 12)
+- read the file location from the event (lines 7-8)
-- goes to s3 and retrieve this file (line 17)
+- goes to s3 bucket and retrieve this file (line 11)
-- if there was no error - write back this file content type (line 26)
+- use 'gm' (package that wraps 'image-magic' - a tool for image processing) to convert PDF to thumb PNG image (lines 15-18)
+- upload the thumb PNG image back to s3 bucket (line 22)

 As you can see - we don't need to worry about anything else than our logic. this is very good news!